Dyvinia/BFPlusDocs/docs/details/heroes.md

     <a class="ability-item" data-text="The Second Sister saps the life force from enemies in front of her to heal herself.
 This effect is amplified with a higher number of victims.">
       <img class="ability" class="no-lb" src="../../assets/abilities/heroes/secondsister/SecondSister_ForceDrain.svg">
       <span class="ability-name">Force Drain</span>
-    </a><a class="ability-item" data-text="The Second Sister switches forms to attack with a Double-Bladed lightsaber, increasing her stamina but reducing damage.">
+    </a><a class="ability-item" data-text="The Second Sister switches forms to attack with a Double-Bladed lightsaber, increasing her stamina but reducing damage and deflection accuracy.">
       <img class="ability" class="no-lb" src="../../assets/abilities/heroes/secondsister/SecondSister_DoubleLightsaber.svg">
       <span class="ability-name">Double-Bladed</span>
-    </a><a class="ability-item" data-text="The Second Sister lunges forward with a deadly slash that knocks enemies onto the ground.">
+    </a><a class="ability-item" data-text="The Second Sister lunges forward with a deadly slash that knocks enemies onto the ground.
+While the DOUBLE-BLADED stance is active, the radius of the attack is increased but its damage is reduced.">
       <img class="ability" class="no-lb" src="../../assets/abilities/heroes/secondsister/SecondSister_Lunge.svg">
       <span class="ability-name">Cunning Slash</span>
     </a>